tytydraco/yessleep/out/I_Traveled_Back_to_the_Cretaceous_and_Havent_Been_the_Same_Since.md

 I swallowed as he kept pumping my hand.
 “Grahm.
 Where are you from?”

-His eyes scrunched up in confusion.
+His eyebrows scrunched.
 “Washington, I suppose.
 I grew up there.”

 “Oh.”
-I let out a huffed breath and wrested my hand from his grasp.
+I let out a breath and wrested my hand from his grasp.
 “I mean, what university?”
 I motioned to the other people watching us from behind him.

 He laughed—a bit too loud for the time of day.
 A few people cringed.
 “I’m not a PhD candidate.
 I’m a journalist.
 Although I graduated from xxxxxxxxx—are you familiar?”